-This GPR scan took place on the edge of an elevated concrete slab on the exterior of a commercial building in Dallas, TX.
-The customer needed to identify the locations of the post tensioned cables running through the slab so they could safely install anchors for new glazing.
-Concrete reinforced with post tensioned (PT) cables can cause serious injury or damage if the cables fail as a result of being struck.
-The PT cables needed to be clearly marked before the customer commenced destruction of the reinforced concrete slab.
+This GPR scan took place over a beam in an elevator shaft of a new building being constructed in Plano, TX.
+The customer needed to identify the locations of the post tensioned cables running through the beam, so they could safely install anchors for the counterweight system.
+Concrete reinforced with post tensioned (PT) cables can cause serious injury or damage if struck during drilling operations.
+The PT cables needed to be clearly marked before the customer commenced deconstruction of the reinforced concrete slab.

 David Hagenmayer with Ground Penetrating Radar Systems, Inc., was contracted to scan the area requested and mark out all PT cables and obstructions in the concrete.
 David was able to determine the precise locations of the cables and the client was then able to safely and effectively drill for the anchors.

 GPRS, Inc. of Dallas is the most trusted concrete scanning company because of its highly trained and dedicated technicians.
-We are the best at what we do because it’s all we do.
-Ground Penetrating Radar is cost-effective, non-hazardous, and provides data in real time.
+We are the best at what we do, because it’s all we do.
+Ground Penetrating Radar is cost effective, non-hazardous, and provides data in real time.
 For GPRS services in North Texas, please call (972) 922-0223 or email David.Hagenmayer@gp-radar.com.
 We also offer nationwide service.
-For a local representative, please visit our website at
+For a local representative, please visit our website at www.gp-radar.com.